mikolmogorov/Ragout/docs/USAGE.md

 Algorithm Overview
 -------------------

-Ragout first uses Sibelia or HAL alignment for to decompose the input genomes into the sequences of synteny blocks -- this step is usually the most time-consuming.
+Ragout first uses Sibelia or HAL/MAF alignment for to decompose the input genomes into the sequences of synteny blocks -- this step is usually the most time-consuming.